RHFieldProductManagement/acm-htb/README.md

 **Success Criteria**: Once completed with this task the OpenShift cluster should be visible in the ACM UI under the location of Automate Infrastructure -> Clusters.
 Details about the cluster should also be visible.

+**Post-task questionnaire**:  After you have completed this task, please take a few moments to [share your thoughts](https://redhatdg.co1.qualtrics.com/jfe/form/SV_6EV256twH2ym8AJ) about what the experience was like.

 ## **Task Three: Deploy a New Cluster**